On the Positivity of Kirillov's Character Formula: and Beyond

 where $\Lambda_g(xH)=g^{-1}xH$. \end{definition} Note that if $\lambda_g=1$ for all $g\in G$, then $\mu$ is invariant under $G$, and hence quasi-invariance extends the notion of invariance.

-The next theorem generalizes Weil's formula, Theorem~\ref{T:QuotientIntegral}, that we used for integration over nilpotent Lie groups. \begin{theorem}[Mackey--Bruhat] Let $G$ be a locally compact group.
+The next theorem generalizes Weil's formula, Theorem~\ref{T:QuotientIntegral}. \begin{theorem}[Mackey--Bruhat] Let $G$ be a locally compact group.
 Given a closed subgroup $H$ of $G$, there is always a continuous, strictly positive solution $\rho$ of the functional equation

 Moreover, there is a quasi-invariant measure $d_\rho xH$ on $G/H$ such that

 \end{theorem}

 \begin{remark} Henceforth we will assume that our quotient spaces are equipped with measures as in Theorem~\ref{T:RhoFunction} and we will drop the index $\rho$ in the measure.
 One can show that in this situation